6,409 views

 Admissions Stats, Demographics & Class Size

-Class profile stats inclusive of GMAT and GPA are comparable between the two programs as the chart below shows.
-Notably, GPA and GMAT score averages for both programs have increased in recent seasons.
+Class profile stats, inclusive of GMAT and GPA, are comparable between the two programs, as the chart below shows.

-The GRE has become more common and is considered an acceptable replacement for the GMAT.
-One in four and one in five students got in with a GRE score for GSB and HBS, respectively.
+The GRE is an acceptable replacement for the GMAT.
+About 1/3 of the admits got in with a GRE score for GSB and HBS, respectively, with some students submitting scores from both tests.

-The numbers for women, international and minority students are for the Class of 2022, and they don’t show any consistent differences between the programs.
+The numbers for women, international and minority students are for the Class of 2027, and they don’t show any consistent differences between the programs.
+Since 2021, international student representation has increased slightly by 6% at HBS and 1% at Stanford and minority group representation increased slightly across the board by 1-6%.

 Hispanic/Latinx Students 9% 11%